aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-manual-partitioning.md

 We will modify this base for to use:

 ```
-ssh -i "<pem file>" user@<instance DNS name> -L 8888:127.0.0.1:8888
+ssh -i "<pem file>" <user>@<instance DNS name> -L 8888:127.0.0.1:8888
 ```

-This additional argument forwards connections to port 8888 on your laptop or desktop to the new inf1 instance.
+This additional argument forwards connections to port 8888 on your machine to the new inf1 instance.

-Now: ssh to the Inf1 instance you started now
+Now: ssh to the Inf1 instance

-## Step 3: Set up the Neuron runtime conda environment & create a tutorial directory
+## Step 3: Set up the Neuron Runtime conda environment & create a tutorial directory

 1) Install the neuron runtime using these instruction:  [Getting started: Installing and Configuring Neuron-RTD](https://github.com/aws/aws-neuron-sdk/blob/master/docs/neuron-runtime/nrt_start.md).

-2) Set up our own conda environment ahead of launching
+2) Set up your own conda environment ahead of launching

 ```
 echo ". /home/ubuntu/anaconda3/etc/profile.d/conda.sh" >> ~/.bashrc